TheRealRichardHendricks/AwesomeProject/README.md

 Components are in **client/js/screens**.
 Structure of each Component is divided in three parts:

 - styles.js (css and StyleSheet for Component)
-- index.js (all functionalities, redux actions, other helper functionts)
+- index.js (all functionalities, redux actions, other helper functions)
 - ComponentName.jsx (pure ui of Component)

 **Running on iOS**